VoronDesign/VoronUsers/printer_mods/elcrni/Trident_Internal_Spool_Holder/README.md

 08.05.2022.
 Initial Release

+20.05.2022.
+Added new PTFE guide with tilted opening that guides the PTFE slightly to the left to prevent sharp bends.
+Just one lower guide is recommended now with this new top guide.

 ## Why?

 Over the years i've been getting nicer prints and almost 100% eliminated wet filament ooze by placing the filament spool inside of enclosed chamber.
 Since my printers work almost 24/7, chambers are always hot enough to keep the filament dry and produce perfect prints.